 On the tech front, both vehicles offer up the latest in-car tech including Wi-Fi, Apple Car Play and Android Auto play, as well as similar modern day safety systems like lane change and crash detection alerts.
 The Acadia may benefit from its touchscreen system is one of the easiest to use, but the Traverse also has a touchscreen infotainment system that is equal in measure and will not take much longer to learn.

 The Upper Echelon: DENALI Versus…

-Chevy has a sporty Redline addition, but even at the Premium trim model, the Chevy Traverse can hardly compete on a luxury standpoint.
-The High Country is a specialty, luxury trim made available for the Traverse but at a hefty price tag, starting MSRP of over $50,000.
+Chevy has a sporty Redline edition, but even at the Premium trim model, the Chevy Traverse can hardly compete on a luxury standpoint.
+The High Country is a specialty, luxury trim made available for the Traverse but at a hefty price tag, starting MSRP over $50,000.

-As expected, the GM cousin crossover’s hold on to a striking amount of similarities from engine type to technology features.
-The significant difference between the two vehicles comes down to size and visual appeal, both of which affect the entire driving experience.
-The Traverse’ larger frame makes it unwieldy for city driving and slow to accelerate from on-ramp to highway, the ideal roadway for the vehicle; however, its’ size does allow for more comfortable seating for 8 as well as increased cargo capacity.
+As expected, the GM crossover-cousins hold on to a striking amount of similarities from engine type to technology features.
+The significant difference between the two vehicles comes down to size and visual appeal, both of which effect the entire driving experience.
+The Traverse’s larger frame makes it unwieldy for city driving and slow to accelerate from on-ramp to highway, the ideal roadway for the vehicle; however, its’ size does allow for more comfortable seating for 8 as well as increased cargo capacity.
 For us, the decision comes down to how often you think you’ll use that 3rd row of seating; if you are anything like us, that seating would only be used on short trips and emergency transportation situations.
-So if size is simply a “just in case scenario” issue, then the 2019 GMC Acadia more than matches up to the 2019 Chevy Traverse and even exceeds expectations with option available variety all at a much lower price point.
+So if size is simply a “just in case scenario” issue, then the 2019 GMC Acadia more than matches up to the 2019 Chevy Traverse and even exceeds expectations with available options, all at a lower price point.